FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Definition:

-The Relevant Upper Bound is the smallest Trial Load value classified as an Upper Bound for the given Search Goal at the end of the search.
+The Relevant Upper Bound is the smallest Trial Load value classified as an Upper Bound for a given Search Goal at the end of the Search.

 Discussion:

-If no measured load had enough high-loss trials, the Relevant Upper Bound MAY be not-existent.
+If no measured load had enough High-Loss Trials, the Relevant Upper Bound MAY be non-existent.
 For example, when Max Load is classified as a Lower Bound.

-{::comment}

-    TODO-P0: Delete or move:

-    TODO2: MK duplicate content explaining the same as above but with inverse logic.

-{:/comment}

-Conversely, if Relevant Upper Bound exists, it is not affected by Max Load value.
+Conversely, when Relevant Upper Bound does exist, it is not affected by Max Load value.

+Given that Relevant Upper Bound is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface loads.

 ### Relevant Lower Bound